Motion for leave to bring in a Bill (Standing Order No. 23)

 As well as the adequacy of long-duration loans—the high volume of which should have been a governance red flag—the review should consider the age profile of those taking loans and their ability to pay back in the long term.
 Spend-to-save projects should have a payback period of a few years, not a quarter of a century.

 We need a proper root-and-branch review into the HELMS installations.
-How many households do not have the building warrants that HELMS were supposed to procure?
+How many households do not have the building warrants that HELMS was supposed to procure?
 Those without warrants should be compensated against the retrospective charges that are set in law.
 How many installations are wrongly wired to the meter or connected to the wrong meters?
 Remedial action should be taken, also at no cost to the householders.
 How many people have insulation cladding with no building warrant?
 Where necessary, intrusive testing should be undertaken to prove it is suitable and, again, any remedial works should be compensated.
 Given that this was a Government-backed scheme, it is not surprising that so many people were trusting.

 That takes us to the hard sales tactics.
 Again, the Government need to review that and to take proper evidence.
-Given use of the Government logo and no money required up front, it is easy to see how unscrupulous salespeople could easily conflate matters to the extent that the installations seemed to be completely free.
+Given the use of the Government logo and no money required up front, it is easy to see how unscrupulous salespeople could easily conflate matters to the extent that the installations seemed to be completely free.
 Some customers might already have had free insulation through the energy company obligation, which of itself could have added credibility to the free concept.
 Even for the ECO, however, we actually all pay for it via our energy bills, so that shows the risks of the Government pretending that measures are free—just like the free smart meters, which we all actually pay for.

 The review should also check aftercare and assess how many installations are correctly insured.
 My constituent Irene Harris says that her insurance is no longer valid.
 How many others are there like that, and what are the associated risks?
 There has been a blasé attitude about the fact that those loans are against the property and are not personal loans as though somehow that means the length of the loan does not matter.
 Well, it does matter.
 The Government should see that 20-plus years of outstanding loans, no insurance and no building warrants mean that those houses cannot be sold.
 People are trapped in houses that might not suit their long-term housing need.
 The review must identify the scale of that problem.